reubenmiller/go-c8y-cli/docs/_docs/shell-examples/output-data.md

 * `*` matches zero or more characters not including the path delimiter `.`
 * `**` (a.k.a. globstar) matches all characters including the path delimiter `.`

-All dot notation paths are case-insensitive, so there are no `c8y_softwarelist` and `c8y_SoftwareList`.
+All dot notation paths are case-insensitive.
+If more than 1 property is matches the same property, then both will be returned.

 ### Select features

-Below is the summary of actions which are supported by the `select` parameter:
+Below is a summary of actions which are supported by the `select` parameter:

-* Get selected properties (`--select "id,name"`)
+* Get specific properties (`--select "id,name"`)
 * Get root fragments which are not objects or arrays (`--select "*"`)
 * Get all fragments (included nested objects and arrays) (`--select "**"`)
+* Get all items matching a nested path pattern (`--select "**.self"`)
 * Map property names (id->deviceId) (`--select "deviceId:id`)
 * Get flattened json properties using (`--select "**" --flatten`)
-* Get csv output (with flattened json paths) (`--csv` and `--csvHeader`)
+* Output results in CSV format (comma delimited) (with flattened json paths) (`--csv` and `--csvHeader`)

 ## Examples

-The following examples should how the `select` parameter can be used.
+The following examples should show the `select` parameter can be used.
 All of the examples reference the following json from a device (managed object).
 The examples will show how to select and manipulate specific values from this device.

-**Example device data used in each example**
+**Reference device data used in each example**

 ```json
 {